 Before you share any affiliate links in a post, you must first give your audience a fair warning.
 Always make sure to disclose that you are using affiliate links.
 You may have noticed mine at the beginning of this post. “*This post contains affiliate links.
 Although I may make a commission, all recommendations are my own. “

-Because I had been running my blog for nearly 9 months, I already had a large amount of affiliates that I was working with.
+Because I had been running my blog for nearly 9 months, I already had a large number of affiliates that I was working with.
 Because the blog originally started as a health and fitness blog, I also had a wide range of affiliates.

 Even though I had been accepted to a lot of different affiliate programs, I still wasn’t making many sales.
 My traffic kept improving and I was using affiliate links all the time but couldn’t figure out why I wasn’t earning much money.